chankrrn/WRO-FE-YBR/mech/mech_README.md

                         Rear Wheels
 ```

-This arrangement keeps the main drivetrain and steering mechanisms close to the lower structural layer while allowing electronics and sensors to be mounted above them.
+The drivetrain and steering remain close to the lower structural layer, while the electronics and sensing systems use the vertical space above them.

+This arrangement separates the major moving mechanisms from the upper computing and sensor layers while keeping the complete robot compact.

 ---

 # 5. Drivetrain Engineering

-# 5.1 Drivetrain Architecture
+## 5.1 Drivetrain Architecture

-The final power path is:
+The final drivetrain transfers power through the following mechanical path:

 ```text
 CHP-20GP-180 Motor